8 Effective Methods: How To Get Rid Of Waterbugs

 Boric acid is an excellent pest control product that will kill waterbugs.
 This product usually comes in a powder form that you can sprinkle in areas where the waterbug’s activity is high.

-When the bugs ingest boric acid, the chemicals reach the digestive system and poison them.
+When the bugs ingest boric acid, the chemicals reach their digestive systems and poison them.
 You can buy Boric Acid at most DIY retailers.
 Tip: Sprinkle a thin layer of boric acid powder.
 Most waterbugs will ignore thick piles of powder.

 2. Synthetic Pesticides